meshtastic/meshtastic/website/docs/software/python/installation.md

 [Full documentation](https://meshtastic.github.io/Meshtastic-python) for the library, including examples, is available.

+If you wish to view the code or contribute to development of the python library or the command line interface, please visit the Meshtastic python <a href="https://github.com/meshtastic/Meshtastic-python">GitHub page</a>.

 Installation is easily done through the [Python package installer pip](https://pypi.org/project/meshtastic/) (note, you must use pip version 20 or later):

 <Tabs